 3. Get sunlight in the morning

 Every morning when you wake up you have the chance to set your inner biological clock right.
 Light is the most potent signal that tells our brains that we have woken up and it is time to start the day.
 Then the brain and body will do the work for you and coordinate all your biochemical processes to fit your schedule and be “on time”.
 Aim to get at least 15 min of sunlight within 1 h of waking up.
-In the morning our eyes, which send signals about light conditions to our brain, are not very sensitive to light, therefore we need high intensity light, such as sunlight, to get the signal through.
+In the morning our eyes, which send signals about light conditions to our brain, are not very sensitive to light, therefore we need high-intensity light, such as sunlight, to get the signal through.
 Just remember – do not look straight into the sun!

 4. Enjoy darkness in the evening

 As light is the signal that tells our brain that the day has started, we should avoid light in the evening to not confuse our brains whether it is day or evening.
-In the evening our eyes are more sensitive to light than in the morning, therefore we should keep away even from moderate intensity light, not to send “wake-up” signals to our brain.
-Stay away from intense light and screens at least a few hours before sleep, use red shifted night filters on your screens, and use low intensity lights if you go to the bathroom in the middle of the night.
+In the evening our eyes are more sensitive to light than in the morning, therefore we should keep away even from moderate-intensity light, not to send “wake-up” signals to our brain.
+Stay away from intense light and screens at least a few hours before sleep, use red-shifted night filters on your screens, and use low-intensity lights if you go to the bathroom in the middle of the night.

-5. Keep your bedroom dark, silent and cool (around 18oC)
+5. Keep your bedroom dark, silent and cool

 6. Make your bedroom your sleep sanctuary

 Our brain makes associations relatively quickly.
 For this reason, it is important that your brain associates your bedroom and your bed only with rest and sleep.
 Do not use your computer and do not work or stress in your bedroom, go to your bedroom only when you feel sleepy.
-In this way, your brain will associate your bedroom with sleep and will help you in making you sleepy when you enter your bedroom every night.
+In this way, your brain will associate your bedroom with sleep and will help you in making you sleep when you enter your bedroom every night.

 7. If you can’t sleep – don’t stay in bed

-For the same reason that our brains make associations fast, if you can’t sleep and start to get anxious about it – get out of bed and go to another room to do something boring until sleep comes back to you.
+For the same reason that our brains make associations fast if you can’t sleep and start to get anxious about it – get out of bed and go to another room to do something boring until sleep comes back to you.
 This is to make sure that your brain doesn’t associate bed with anxiety and fear of not being able to sleep.

 8. Stay physically active everyday